-Lauderic Caton – Jazz Guitarist
+Lauderic Caton ~ Jazz Guitarist 1910-99

-Ray Nance – trumpet, violin, vocals, Dick Katz – piano, Lauderic Caton – guitar, Coleridge Goode – bass, Ray Ellington – drums
+Ray Nance – trumpet, violin, vocals, Dick Katz – piano, Lauderic Caton – Guitar, Coleridge Goode – bass, Ray Ellington – drums.

 After working in Europe in the late 1930s he came to London in 1940.
-He was much in demand by the better swing bands of the day and worked with Cyril Blake, Harry Parry, Johnny Claes, Bertie King and Ray Ellington as well as leading the Caribbean Club Trio from late 1944 to 1946.
-His advanced jazz guitar style can be heard on several titles recorded at the Jigs Club in Wardour Street with the Happy Blake Band also included on the Topic Records CD.
-This same CD features a private recording made by the Lauderic Caton Quartet with trumpeter Frank Williams.
-In 1945 he recorded a guitar duet with Vic Lewis that can be heard on the Vic Lewis – The Golden Years CD.
+He was much in demand by the better Swing bands of the day and worked with Cyril Blake, Harry Parry, Johnny Claes, Bertie King & Ray Ellington as well as leading the Caribbean Club Trio from late 1944 to 1946.
+His advanced Jazz Guitar style can be heard on several titles recorded at the Jigs Club in St Annes Court Wardour Street with the Happy Blake Band also included on the Topic Records CD.
+This same CD features a private Recording made by the Lauderic Caton Quartet with trumpeter Frank Williams.
+In 1945 he recorded a Guitar duet with Vic Lewis that can be heard on the Vic Lewis – The Golden Years CD.

 Pianist Dick Katz was born in Germany in 1916 and moved to Holland in 1933.
 He came to England in the early 1940s and joined Carlo Krahmer in 1942 and also Harry Parry’s Sextet.
-In 1944 he worked with Cab Kaye before service in the RAF.
-Katz was an adaptable musician and work followed with the Vic Lewis / Jack Parnell Jazzmen and the Lauderic Caton Trio.
+In 1944 he worked with Cab Kaye before Service in the RAF.
+Katz was an adaptable Musician and work followed with the Vic Lewis / Jack Parnell Jazzmen and the Lauderic Caton Trio.
 He also led his own trio in 1946.
 He worked briefly with Buddy Featherstonhaugh and then rejoined the Caribbean Trio which formed the basis of the Ray Ellington Quartet where he stayed until 1959.
-He then quit full time music to work in a theatrical agency eventually managing various artistes, although he still played gigs in the 1960s
+He then quit full-time Music to work in a Theatrical Agency eventually managing various artistes, although he still played gigs in the 1960s

 The Ray Ellington Quartet

-Harry Parry and his Radio Rhythm Club Sextet – January 11th, 1942 (Parlophone)
+Harry Parry and his Radio Rhythm Club Sextet – 11th January 1942 (Parlophone)